3D Heart Animation: Cardiology and Human Heart Animation

-We’ve provided just a few of our samples here in order for you to see the variety of styles and techniques we employ when creating our work.
+We’ve provided just a few of our samples below for you to see the variety of styles and techniques we employ when creating our work.
 Because while a heart is always a heart, each one is truly unique.

 Atrial fibrillation is an irregular and often rapid heart rate that can increase your risk of stroke, heart failure and other heart-related complications.
 During atrial fibrillation, the heart’s two upper chambers (the atria) beat chaotically and irregularly – out of coordination with the two lower chambers (the ventricles) of the heart.
 Atrial fibrillation symptoms often include heart palpitations, shortness of breath and weakness.

-Cardiac muscle cells are called Cardiomyocytes.
+are called cardiac muscle cells.
 These cells contain specialized organelles such as myofibrils, mitochondria, the sarcoplasmic reticulum for storage and release of calcium and the sarcolemma which is a membrane that encloses each muscle cell.
 Cardiomyocytes are very flexible as they shorten and lengthen to perform the mechanical function of a beating heart.
 They are connected by cellular bridges which allow the heart muscle to act as a single coordinated unit.